 best = min(best, total)

-2) LC 1931 – Painting a Grid With Three Different Colors
+print(best)2) LC 1931 – Painting a Grid With Three Different Colors

-We encode each row of length mm as a base‑3 mask, where digits 0, 1, 2 represent the three colors.
+We encode each row of length m as a base‑3 mask, where digits 0, 1, 2 represent the three colors.
 First, we generate all valid masks (no two adjacent cells share the same color) and initialize dp[mask] = 1 for those.
 Next, we precompute which pairs of valid masks can go one above the other (no matching digits in any column).
 Finally, we iterate through the n rows: for each mask j, we sum over all compatible previous masks k, updating a new DP state.
 After n steps, the sum of dp values gives the total number of valid colorings modulo 10^9+7.

 from functools import cache